-As such, it’s important for church leadership to create a warm, welcoming atmosphere.
-Doing so can solidify the relationship between the church and current members, as well as encourage new individuals to join.
+Like many public facilities, churches receive anywhere from tens to thousands of visitors each week.
+They open their doors to both longtime members and new guests.
+Therefore, it’s important for leadership to create a warm, welcoming church atmosphere.
+Doing so can solidify the relationship between the church and current members.
+Plus, it can encourage other individuals to join.

-Why Interior Church Signs Are a Must
+Why Interior Church Signs Are Necessary

-And this shouldn’t be the case.
+However, this shouldn’t be the case.

 - A directory installed near the front door makes it easier for newcomers to navigate an unfamiliar building.